-Crisp phyllo tops a fresh-tasting spinach-and-feta filling in this savory Greek pie.
+Crisp phyllo tops this traditional-with-a-twist savory Greek pie that boasts sharp feta, delicate spinach, and mild leeks.
 Cut into small squares and served at room temperature, this pie makes a terrific hors d'oeuvre.

 - Total Time: